 - You can use any roasted nuts you have on hand, but I’m partial to pecans or hazelnuts.
 Sliced almonds, pepitas or pine nuts would also be delicious.
 To roast the nuts, spread them on a baking sheet and pop them in a 375 degree oven for about 5-10 minutes, stirring and checking on them occasionally, until they’re fragrant and golden (if you’re anything like me, you’re going to want to set a timer, as I can’t count the number of times I’ve forgotten and burned nuts!).
 The nuts can be roasted weeks in advance and stored in the fridge or freezer (if you’re eating them rather quickly you can store them at room temperature).

 - I love sweet-tart pomegranate seeds, especially now that they’re readily available already seeded.
-If you have whole pomegranates, however, you can check out my tip for seeding them without any mess in this video I did a few years ago with Fine Cooking Magazine.
 However, dried cherries or cranberries would be a lovely swap!

 - The creaminess of goat cheese plays well against the other textures of the salad, but you could certainly go for feta instead, or switch things up with shaved Parmigiano or Pecorino Romano.